Q&A Advice & Support

 People who say they don’t like vegan food usually mean they tried some meat or cheese substitute they didn’t like.
 I won’t lie to you: some gross ones are out there.
 My personal favorite vegan cheeses are Daiya and Chao, and my fav meat substitutes are Gardein and Beyond Meat.

-Some meat and cheese substitutes are so close to “the real thing” now that many non-vegans have been fooled.
+Some meat and cheese substitutes taste so close to “the real thing” now that many non-vegans don’t realize they’re vegan.
 Just Mayo is so close to egg mayonnaise that my local hospital cafeteria switched to it and no one noticed.
 Some vegans love sneaking their delicious chili, chicken salad, or cheese-covered Mexican casserole onto a potluck line and watching people’s reactions when they learn later it was 100% vegan.

-While sampling the world of vegan foods, don’t be discouraged if you try some new things and don’t like them.
-Yale’s David Katz, MD, MPH says it can take children as many as 15 tries before they accept a new flavor.
-Teens don’t usually need that long, thank goodness, but your taste buds may need to get used to new foods before you enjoy them.
+Don’t feel discouraged if you try some new vegan foods and don’t like them.
+Yale’s David Katz, MD, MPH says children may take as many as 15 tries before they accept a new flavor.
+Teens usually need fewer tries, thank goodness.

 Tastes change (really!)

 Tastes really do change once you start eating differently.
-What you once thought was disgusting may become very appealing, and vice versa.
 Think of all the foods across the globe people enjoy—like the hottest peppers, animal testicles & brains, spiders & insects—because they’re used to eating them.
 Learning to love chick pea salad instead of tuna on your sandwich, or veggie bacon instead of pork bacon on your BLT, is a snap.
 It’s a lot easier than, say, being a fish stuck in a fishing net or a sow trapped in a tiny cage.
 Compared to the animals’ suffering, getting used to a new flavor is only a minor, temporary inconvenience.

-Another common reason people say they don’t like vegan food is that they went to some super healthy vegan restaurant or party and didn’t like what was served.
+Some people say they don’t like vegan food because they switched from nonvegan unhealthful food to healthy vegan food too quickly.
 If someone’s been eating pepperoni pizza and chicken nuggets, then the whole food vegan flavors in salad, vegetable soup and whole grain bread are going to taste like cardboard.
 It’s comparable to not hearing someone whispering when your ears are ringing after a rock concert.
 Stop overstimulating yourself and you’ll really start to enjoy healthy foods, I promise.

 Most long-term vegans I know feel they miss absolutely nothing anymore, even though as new vegans, many craved non-vegan foods, especially cheese, which scientists say has addictive properties.